 - Excretion: Excretion, the final stage of pharmacokinetics, is defined as the elimination of active and inactive drug metabolites from the body.
 The vast majority of medications are excreted by the kidney and the urinary tract but some may be excreted via the respiratory and gastrointestinal tract.

-- Contraindications of medications: Virtually all medications are not indicated for, and thus, contraindicated for certain clients, as based on one or more conditions.
-For example, medications classified as Categories C, D and X are contraindicated for women who are pregnant.
+- Contraindications of medications: Virtually all medications are not indicated for, and thus, contraindicated for certain clients, based on one or more conditions.
+For example, medications classified as Categories C, D, and X are contraindicated for women who are pregnant.
 Many drugs are contraindicated during pregnancy, during lactation, and when the client has a history of renal or hepatic disease, for example.

-- The cautious use of medications: Like contraindications, many medications have published precautions that indicate the cautious use of a medication as based on the status of the client; although the cautious use of a medication is often done, it is done when there are no suitable alternatives to it with the provision that the client will be closely monitored and assessed for any adverse effects.
+- The cautious use of medications: Like contraindications, many medications have published precautions that indicate the cautious use of medication based on the status of the client; although the cautious use of a medication is often done, it is done when there are no suitable alternatives to it with the provision that the client will be closely monitored and assessed for any adverse effects.

-- Side effects of a medication: A side effect of a medication is any effect(s) other than the therapeutic and intended effect(s) of a medication.
-Some side effects adversely affect a client, other side effects can be harmless to the client, and still more may be a desirable side effect that is therapeutic for the client.
+- Side effects of medication: A side effect of a medication is any effect(s) other than the therapeutic and intended effect(s) of a medication.
+Some side effects adversely affect a client, other side effects can be harmless to the client, and still, more may be desirable side effect that is therapeutic for the client.
 These kinds of side effects can include damage to the 8th cranial nerve, minor oral dryness, and sleepiness after taking an antihistamine such as diphenhydramine which is taken by many people, particularly the elderly, to induce sleep rather than for its antihistamine actions.

 - Drug interactions: Drug interactions occur when drugs and foods interact, when drugs and herbs or supplements interact, and when drugs and other drugs interact.
 Some of these drug interactions are synergistic and potentiating and others may be inhibiting.

-- Drug allergy: A drug allergy is the result of an antigen- antibody immunologic response to a medication.
+- Drug allergy: A drug allergy is the result of an antigen-antibody immunologic response to a medication.
 All clients must be assessed for any drug sensitivities and allergies.